Alcinoë (daughter of Polybus)

 In Greek mythology, Alcinoë (/ælˈsɪnoʊ.iː/; Ἀλκινόη) is a young princess of Corinth, daughter of King Polybus of Corinth, and sister to Oedipus.
-Greek grammarian Parthenius of Nicaea preserves her story in his Erotica Pathemata ("sorrows about love"), which he attributes to Hellenistic poet Moero.
+Greek grammarian Parthenius of Nicaea preserves her story in his Erotica Pathemata ("sorrows about love"), which he attributes to the Hellenistic poetess Moero.

 Etymology

 Alcinoë's name is the feminine version of Alcinoös.
 The name derives from the ancient Greek words ἀλκή (alkḗ), meaning "strength, prowess" or "courage", and νόος (nóos), meaning "mind".
 Thus her name translates to 'strong-minded'.

 Family

 Alcinoë was the daughter of King Polybus of Corinth (possibly by his wife, the queen Periboea).
 She had an elder (foster) brother named Oedipus.
 Alcinoë married a man named Amphilochus, by whom she had children of unspecified number and sex.

 Mythology

 As a married woman, Alcinoë hired a spinner named Nicandra to spin and create textiles for her for a year.
 When the year had passed and Alcinoë had to pay the wages Nicandra was due, she instead drove her out of the house without giving the full price agreed beforehand.
 The angered Nicandra then prayed to Athena, the goddess of weaving, to see upon and take revenge for the injustice she had suffered.

 Sometime later, a stranger from the island of Samos called Xanthus came to visit.
 By the wrath of Athena, who had decided it was finally time to enact the woman's punishment, Alcinoë was inflicted with great passion for the man, and became infatuated with him.
 Eventually her love reached such a state that she decided to elope with him, leaving behind her homeland, her husband and her little children without a second thought.

 The happy couple sailed away in bliss, but in the middle of the voyage she came back to her senses and the gravity of her actions hit her.
 She shed many bitter tears of despair, calling out the names of the husband and children she had left behind.
 Xanthus tried to comfort her and promised Alcinoë he would make her his lawful wife, but she was inconsolable and nothing he would say reached her.
 In the end, the weeping Alcinoë threw herself into the deep waves of the sea and drowned.